5 Tax Moves To Make Before 2024 Ends (That Can Boost Your Refunds Next Year)

 Donations to charity and aid funds can help you lower your taxable income.

-In order to be eligible for this tax exemption, check that the organisation you are donating to is listed in the LHDN website.
+In order to be eligible for this tax exemption, check that the organisation you are donating to is an approved institution under Subsection 44(6) of the Income Tax Act.
 Be sure to get your tax exemption receipt as proof of donation.

 Maximise all lifestyle tax reliefs